enricobottazzi/voting_example/README.md

-# Zero Knowledge Proof of Inclusion - Circuit Tutorial
+# Zero Knowledge Proof of Inclusion - Designing Circuits in Circom

 In this tutorial we are gonna get our hands dirty by designing a zero knowledge proof application.
 If you are new to circom, it is encouraged to start from [here](https://docs.circom.io/getting-started/installation/).

-The goal here is to allow a person to demonstrate their inclusion within a set of people (census) in a privacy-preserving way.
+The goal here is to allow a person to demonstrate their inclusion within a set of people (census) in order to cast a vote.
 The core elements here are:

 - A person that controls a private key and is identified by the corresponding public key (`pubkey1`)
-- A census that includes a set of people identified by their public key.
+- A census that includes a set of people identified by their public keys.
 The census includes many public keys including `pubkey1`
-- A verifier, that wants to be sure that a user is part of the census.
+- A verifier, that wants to be sure that a user is part of the census in order to cast the vote

 ![census1](imgs/census1.png "census1")